Best HD image converters to try in 2026: side-by-side comparison

 Balance fidelity and generative creativity

 Different HD image converters treat detail very differently.
 Some focus on preserving the original structure while adding subtle detail and cleanup.
-Others, including are more willing to hallucinate texture and features.
+Others are more willing to hallucinate texture and features.

 For logos, product photos, portraits, and anything documentary, you generally want fidelity first so the result still looks like the original scene.
 For AI art, fan art, and stylized wallpapers, a more generative model can give you a richer, more dramatic HD look.